adrienjoly/adrienjoly.github.io/pro/index.md

 ### Availability

-In March, 2020, I decided to join the consulting agency [SHODO](https://shodo.io/) in order to grow with a community of like-minded professionals and practice my skills as a Software Crafter.
+In March, 2020, I joined the consulting agency [SHODO](https://shodo.io/) to grow with a community of like-minded professionals and practice my skills as a Software Crafter.

 I'm available for missions as a contractor (through SHODO), up to 4 days per week.

+I am accustomed to work remotely, from Montreuil ~ Paris, France – in the CET timezone.

 You want to work together?
 [Contact me](mailto:adrien.joly@shodo.io)